 How to make a claim

 You must complete the highway claim application form in full.
 You need to include:

-We will consider the application, look at our own evidence and, if we agree that we're liable, will make you an offer based on the level of injury or value of damaged items.
-If we don't agree, you will be told in writing and provided with an explanation of the decision.
+We will consider the application, look at our own evidence and, if we agree that we are liable, will make you an offer based on the level of injury or value of damaged items.
+If we do not agree, you will be told in writing and provided with an explanation of the decision.

 If you need more advice, your local Citizens Advice Bureau and solicitors can help.